AmirooR/Pairwise-Similarity-knowledge-Transfer-WSOL/README.md

 This project is tested using python2.7 and tensorflow-1.4.
 Other dependencies are:
 1. [tensorflow models](https://github.com/tensorflow/models/commit/3bf85a4eddb9c56a28cc266ee4aa5604fb4d8334).
 Note that this is the exact commit we used.
 However, newer commits may also work as well.
 2. [tensorpack](https://github.com/tensorpack/tensorpack).
 TODO(add exact commit)
-3. (Optional) [OpenGM](https://github.com/opengm/opengm.git) if you want to use other MRF inference methods than our ICCV19 Greedy Tree method.
+3. [OpenGM](https://github.com/opengm/opengm.git) if you want to use other MRF inference methods than our ICCV19 Greedy Tree method.
 You need to compile the python extension along with external TRWS and add the compiled shared library to your python environment.

 ## Setup